DFHack/dfhack/Readme.rst

                     in advmode.
 The issue is that the screen tries to force you to select the contents separately from the container.
 This forcefully skips child reagents.
-:fast-trade:     Makes Shift-Enter in the Move Goods to Depot and Trade screens select
+:fast-trade:     Makes Shift-Down in the Move Goods to Depot and Trade screens select
                  the current item (fully, in case of a stack), and scroll down one line.
 :military-stable-assign: Preserve list order and cursor position when assigning to squad,
                          i.e. stop the rightmost list of the Positions page of the military